OctopusDeploy/docs/docs/key-concepts/lifecycles.md

 !partial <optionalphase>

+### No Progression

+If you want to be able to deploy to any environment at any time then simply create a single phase which has `Phase Progression` set to `All must complete` and includes all your environments.

 ## Lifecycles and Projects {#Lifecycles-LifecyclesandProjects}

 A project can only be deployed to any environments defined in their lifecycle.